Greece

 • Subsidy of employment cost (which cannot be enhanced with any other state aid).

-All types of aids can be provided either separately or in combination thereof and are all taken into account for the determination of the total aid amount of each investment project.
+Aids can be provided either separately or in combination thereof and are all taken into account for the determination of the total aid amount of each investment project.
 The types of aid are granted (and, respectively, the benefit starts to apply), following a relevant certification, either in lump sum (following the issuance of the decision certifying the completion and the commencement of the productive operation of the project) or gradually (according to the specific requirements per each type of aid granted).

 The evaluation process includes the stage of completion and legality control and the evaluation stage and is carried out either through the method of comparative evaluation or through the method of direct evaluation.
 Investment projects that fall under the aid schemes are audited at any time and at any stage of implementation of the investment project or at any stage of fulfilling their long-term liabilities.